12rambau/docs/source/index.rst

 Index
 =====

-This is a pet documetnation folder
+This is a pet documetnation folder.

+This is a new sentence.